-Whether you are a self-employed individual or small business owner, the responsibility of filing taxes will fall to you.
-So, how do you file taxes in Canada?
+Whether you are self-employed or own a small business, the responsibility of filing taxes will fall to you.
+With all the rules and regulations surrounding this subject, you may be left wondering, how do you file taxes in Canada?
 Here are the things you’ll need to know when filing your small business tax returns this season.

 There are many different accounting documents and business records you must collect come tax time.
 Download this small business tax checklist to ensure you have all the required documents needed to file your returns.

 Once you’ve filled out the required tax forms and collected all applicable financial documents, what comes next?

 Once you’ve collected all applicable financial information and records, you’ll have to fill out the appropriate Canada Revenue Agency (CRA) forms for your business.
 The forms you are required to file will depend upon your business structure.

 If your business is incorporated, you will need to file specific forms with your returns.
 The T2 form serves as a federal, provincial, and territorial income tax return for corporations in Canada.
 However, for those located in Alberta or Quebec, you must file a separate provincial corporation return.
 All residential corporations must file a T2 return every tax year, even when there is no tax payable.
 The only exemptions include registered charities, Crown corporations, and Hutterite colonies.

 You can file your T2 form electronically using the internet, as in most cases, the CRA mandates electronic filing.
 To do so, you must use CRA certified software to fill in the forms accordingly.
 Once the forms are complete, you can submit your tax files online, or print them off and submit by mail.
 Keep in mind that T2’s are due up to 6 months after the business's fiscal year.